johncclayton/electric/development/DEVELOPMENT.md

 # Development
+* Useful if you want *really* fast debugging because you can setup remote debugging directly to a connected charger.
+That means you can code + set breakpoints.
+Whew!
+* __Warning__: takes a bit of time to setup, but if you're serious about development, it's so so worth it.
+Rebuilding and re-deploying docker containers (the alternative) is no fun at all.
-The development environment can be anything you like, however unit tests can only be run on a Raspberry PI 3 with a charger connected to it.
+* Unit tests can only be run on a Raspberry PI 3 with a charger connected to it.

-# The easy way
+# The easy(ish) way

 ## Install